tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ##Should I Use Smart Pointers?
 As a rule of thumb, smart pointers should be used when there is ownership involved with the object you're using them with.
 To give an idea of ownership, say you have a program that has many functions.
-You declare your pointer in one of them.
-But two functions use a pointer to that same memory location.
+You declare your pointer in one of them, but two functions use a pointer to that same memory location.
 Gasp!
 Which function actually owns it and is responsible for it?
 Ownership means a specific function “owns” the pointer and must delete it when appropriate.
 If there is no instance of ownership, you should use raw pointers instead.